matrix-org/matrix-spec/content/client-server-api/_index.md

 - If the token is already revoked or invalid, the server returns a `200 OK` response
-- If the client is not authorized to revoke the token, the server returns a `401 Unauthorized` response
+- If the client is not authorised to revoke the token, the server returns a `401 Unauthorized` response
 - For other errors, the server returns a `400 Bad Request` response with error details